vpelletier/pprofile/README.rst

   $ pprofile --format callgrind --out cachegrind.out.threads demo/threads.py

-Callgrind format is implicitely enabled if ``--out`` basename starts with ``cachegrind.out.``, so above command can be simplified as::
+Callgrind format is implicitly enabled if ``--out`` basename starts with ``cachegrind.out.``, so above command can be simplified as::

   $ pprofile --out cachegrind.out.threads demo/threads.py

 Callgrind format can be opened, for example, with kcachegrind_.

-If you are analysing callgrind traces on a different machine, you may want to use the ``--zipfile`` option to generate a zip file containing all files::
+If you are analyzing callgrind traces on a different machine, you may want to use the ``--zipfile`` option to generate a zip file containing all files::

   $ pprofile --out cachegrind.out.threads --zipfile threads_source.zip demo/threads.py